Best Sim Racing Seats 2026: The Complete Guide

 Our next honourable mention comes from Sparco.
 Renowned for their racing heritage is the Sparco Circuit / Circuit II QRT Fibreglass Sim Racing Seat.
 The Circuit I and Circuit II (standard and large size respectively) have been made using Sparco’s QRT (Quick Resin Technology).
 This is a pioneering manufacturing process which allows the seat to be 30% lighter than with a conventional build process.
 But what does this mean?
 It means the seat is carbon fibre weight but at a fibreglass price.
 In other words, it’s super light and more affordable at the same time!

-The seat is also super soft and has a built in head restraint, which adds an extra racing look to your sim setup.
-It’s definitely one to consider…
+The seat is also super soft and has a built-in head restraint, which adds an extra racing look to your sim setup.
+It’s one to consider…

 GT Seat